Jurimatic by Exlitem

 Case Background

-Plaintiffs Leila Miyamoto-Workman and Jack Miyamoto, by and through his Guardian ad Litem, Leila Miyamoto-Workman (“Plaintiffs”) filed an auto negligence lawsuit against Services Group of America, Inc., Food Services of America, Inc., Daniel Almazan, and Systems Services of America, Inc. (Doe 1) after a motor vehicle accident with a tractor-trailer at an intersection in California.
+On October 31, 2017, Plaintiffs Leila Miyamoto-Workman and Jack Miyamoto, by and through his Guardian ad Litem, Leila Miyamoto-Workman ("Plaintiffs") filed an auto negligence lawsuit against Services Group of America, Inc., Food Services of America, Inc., Daniel Almazan, and Systems Services of America, Inc. (Doe 1) over a motor vehicle accident with a tractor-trailer at an intersection in California.

 The lawsuit was tried in the California Superior Court, Los Angeles County.
 Judges J. Stephen Czuleger, Anne Hwang, Michelle Williams Court, Barbara M. Scheper, Michelle C. Kim, Michael E. Whitaker, Jill Feeney, and Stephen I. Goorvitch presided over this case.
 [Case number: BC681937]